Popups work.

 That’s a lot!

-But popups are highly effective for saving these visitors and convincing them to complete their purchase.
-Often a simple cart notification can work, but offering an incentive at checkout will improve your chances for an immediate purchase.
+Often a simple cart notification popup campaign can work, but offering an incentive at checkout will improve your chances for an immediate purchase.
 You can increase the sense of urgency even further by adding a countdown timer to your popup.

 4. Upsell and cross-sell

-Popups can also boost your revenue by increasing your average cart value through upselling and cross-selling techniques.
+A popup campaign can also boost your revenue by increasing your average cart value through upselling and cross-selling techniques.

 Intelligent product recommendation is the best way to ensure the products you recommend are relevant and provide a benefit to your customers.